-Though fairly small, the village is surprisingly lively and the majority of its inhabitants are still the local Monpazierois whose families have been in the region for centuries.
-The photo (below on the right) shows one of the folk festival days, to which our guests as honorary citizens were invited.
+Though fairly small, the village is surprisingly lively and the majority of its inhabitants are still the local families which have been in the region for centuries.
+The photo shows one of the folk festival days, to which our guests as honorary citizens were invited.
 The locals are very friendly and you will soon feel totally at home in the community.

 Visitors to the Dordogne, long regarded as one of France's most architecturally diverse regions, should look out for the very distinctive houses, often limestone with steeply pitched roofs, chartreuses (manor houses), quercy houses, dovecotes and dry-stone huts.
 Ecclesiastical and military buildings are striking too: churches, chateaux, and the remarkable bastides (fortified towns).
 Monpazier was one of the first, and is now considered the best preserved of these towns, with more than 32 buildings classed as historical monuments.
 Its perfect rectangular town plan is built around the central market place, with galleries and houses constructed between the 13th and 17th centuries.

 The region of the Dordogne is also known as the Périgord.
 The area is characterised by river valleys and undulating hills, scenery on a peaceful, re-assuring human scale.
 Its most famous geological feature is undoubtedly its caves; many of them noted pre-historic sites.
 Primitive people used the caves for shelter and to create remarkable engravings and paintings, such as those of the Lascaux Caves (near Montignac), most of them about 30,000 years old.
 Other notable caves are at Rouffignac and Combarelles.
 For those intrepid people (who aspire to follow in the footsteps of Jules Verne) you can also take a boat down the underground river in the Gouffre de Padirac.